 International Conferences 2020

 We would like to inform our visitors that we are collecting linguistics-related only conferences on this page, and cannot provide you with email notifications at this time.
+Please note that due to the 2020 Covid-19 pandemic, many of the conferences listed below have had to be postponed, rescheduled, or cancelled.
+Please follow the hyperlinks for further information.
 Thank you for your understanding.

 Ahwaz (Iran): 1-2 February 2020.
 The Fourth Annual International Conference on Languages, Linguistics, Translation and Literature